JorjitDasoria/ParentPulse/README.md

 ✅ **Integrated Mental Health Support** – Access guided meditations, stress management tools, and expert resources.
 ✅ **Parent Community** – Join forums for discussions, peer support, and expert Q&As.

+## 🏆 Competition

+ParentPulse was developed as part of the **MedTech Hackathon at King's College London**, an innovation-driven competition focused on creating impactful healthcare solutions.
+The hackathon brought together multidisciplinary teams of developers, designers, and healthcare professionals to tackle real-world medical challenges.
+ParentPulse stood out by addressing the critical need for holistic infant care, combining baby tracking with parental mental health support in a seamless digital experience.

 ## 🚀 Getting Started

 ### Prerequisites